StarBobis/MigotoModTool/MMT/CODE_STANDARD.md

 - Newtonsoft.Json

-# Join Development and you can make it better!
+# Join development and you can make it better!